accounts-js/accounts/README.md

 ## Note

-This package, along with the rest of the packages under the `accounts-js` organization are under active development and are **not** ready for consumption.
+This package, along with the rest of the packages under the `accounts-js` organization are under active development, expect changes on minor versions.

 ## Getting Started